 Caring for someone with Alzheimer’s is a difficult job.
 Please see information about our respite care services and how our trained caregivers can help put your mind at ease when you’re away from home.

-For professional Alzheimer’s and/or dementia care services for you or your loved on in the Arlington Heights, IL area, contact Assisting Hands Home Care at (847) 462-4402.
+For professional Alzheimer’s and/or dementia care services for you or your loved in Arlington Heights, Mount Prospect, Wheeling, IL or the surrounding areas, contact Assisting Hands Home Care at (847) 462-4402.